GakuruAlex/insertion_sort/README.md

 ## PSeudocode ##

 1.Set key to 0
+2. While True
-2. Loop through numbers in the list from key to length of numbers list.
+    2.1 Loop through numbers in the list from key to end of  list.
         i.
+Find the smallest value in list.
+    2.2.a If smallest found
-Find the smallest value in list. ii.swap smallest value with value at numbers[key] iii.increment key
+            swap smallest value and  value at numbers[key] increment key
+    2.2.b if smallest not found.
+            numbers is sorted, break out of outer loop
+4. Repeat 2